General Safeguarding and Child Protection

 Our staff recruitment policies and practices are rigorous and comply with safe recruitment and selection requirements.
 We require evidence of enhanced Disclosure and Barring Service (DBS) clearance before employing any staff.
 All voluntary helpers, supply teachers, governors, agency staff and outside club and coaching staff must provide evidence of enhanced DBS clearance.

-The Designated Safeguarding Lead Person is Mrs Mendel.
-The Deputy Designated Safeguarding Persons include Mrs Garley (Deputy Head), Mrs McPartland (SENCo) and Miss Stanton (Family Support Worker).
+The Designated Safeguarding Lead is Mrs Mendel.
+The Deputy Designated Safeguarding Leads include Mrs Garley (Deputy Head), Mrs McPartland (SENCo) and Miss Stanton (Family Support Worker).

-The Designated Safeguarding Governor is Mrs M Swieca.
+The Designated Safeguarding Governor is Miss M Swieca.

 If you would like further information about safeguarding in schools, please refer to the following DfE page; ‘Safeguarding Children in Education’